-Set up an information table in a high-traffic area of your campus where students, faculty and staff can find out about the campaign, sign a petition or express their support.

-Hold an information picket on your campus, using CEW flyers or material targeted to your situation.

-Circulate a petition, perhaps using or modifying one of the sample Charters or Codes in this packet.
-Gather signatures asking your institution's board of trustees to adopt a Charter or Code as Board Policy.
-Distribute buttons, stickers or other material as a way to build interest in the campaign.

-Guerilla theatre is a great way to get your message across - develop some skits and perform them (with or without notice) in places where people on your campus tend to congregate.

-Form a group of Wandering Minstrels to serenade your campus with rabble-rousing tunes.

-Hold hearings where decision-makers can hear testimony from contingent faculty, students and others.

-Bring resolutions about your issues forward for debate and consideration by your institution's decision-making bodies.

-Write op-ed pieces for your campus and community newspapers, radio stations and other media outlets.
-Invite the media to take part in CEW events.

-Conduct a letter-writing campaign to legislators or your governing board members.

-Have a film showing of "Degrees of Shame."
-(Contact Barbara Wolf at <br_wolf@hotmail.com> for a copy.)
+- Set up an information table in a high-traffic area of your campus where students, faculty and staff can find out about the campaign, sign a petition or express their support. - Hold an information picket on your campus, using CEW flyers or material targeted to your situation. - Circulate a petition, perhaps using or modifying one of the sample Charters or Codes in this packet.
+Gather signatures asking your institution's board of trustees to adopt a Charter or Code as Board Policy. - Distribute buttons, stickers or other material as a way to build interest in the campaign. - Guerilla theatre is a great way to get your message across develop some skits and perform them (with or without notice) in places where people on your campus tend to congregate. - Form a group of Wandering Minstrels to serenade your campus with rabble-rousing tunes. - Hold hearings where decision-makers can hear testimony from contingent faculty, students and others. - Bring resolutions about your issues forward for debate and consideration by your institution's decision-making bodies. - Write op-ed pieces for your campus and community newspapers, radio stations and other media outlets.
+Invite the media to take part in CEW events. - Conduct a letter-writing campaign to legislators or your governing board members. - Have a film showing of "Degrees of Shame." [link to the new information document]

 This is by no means an exhaustive list of activities.
 It's up to you to figure out what will work best on your campus.
+Look through some of the campus reports from prior CEW/FEWs in the Archives.
 As you build interest during the fall your basic plan can grow with the energy of those you attract.
 Be creative, and above all, have fun!